learn-co-curriculum/phase-0-git-version-control-basics/README.md

 `git add <filename or path>` command.

-Once your changes have been added, or "staged," use `git commit -m` to commit them with a explanatory message.
-You can shorten the `add` + `commit` process, provided that all the files are being tracked by using `git commit -am "A Message"`.
+Once your changes have been added, or "staged," use `git commit -m` to commit them with an explanatory message.
+You can shorten the `add` + `commit` process, provided that all the files are being tracked by using `git commit -am "A message"`.

 If we've followed all these steps, our `my-git-project` directory is now a `git` repository.
 We can retain the directory as a sandbox for Git experimentation.